MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getestimatedpositionbykeywordids.md

 ---
-title: GetEstimatedPositionByKeywordIds Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetEstimatedPositionByKeywordIds Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the estimated position in the search results if the specified bid value had been used for the keywords in the last 7 days.
 ---
-# GetEstimatedPositionByKeywordIds Service Operation
+# GetEstimatedPositionByKeywordIds Service Operation - Ad Insight
 Gets the estimated position in the search results if the specified bid value had been used for the keywords in the last 7 days.
 In addition, the operation provides estimates of clicks, average cost per click (CPC), and impressions that the keywords could have generated with the estimated bid.

 > [!NOTE]